Liarzax/DotZ/README.md

 '1-3'	Keys to swap between active party members.
 'A'		Key to Activate/De-Activate AI Mode on currently selected party member.
 'F'		Key to Activate/Deactivate Follow Mode on current party member, when controlled by AI.
+'S'		Key to Activate/De-Activate AutoFire for current party member, when controlled by AI.

 TODO LIST